diodemusic/crolang/README.md

 # crolang
-crolang is my programming language
+crolang is a programming language for birds